Alanon and Powerlessness

 In Alanon they suggest that you detach with love from your drinker.
 They also suggest that you look after yourself and make a life that is separate and non-dependent on the drinker.
 Again, these are good survival strategies and we welcome them.
 Indeed, we would like to stress that we have a lot of respect for the Alanon fellowship for the people that it has helped over the decades.

 So, if we are in favour of Alanon’s program, is this group just a kind of Alanon group?
 The answer to that is no!
 While we do like some of their program, the fellowship and support that they provide, we fundamentally disagree with the central tenet of powerlessness.
 We not only believe that you can influence your drinker, we show you how that may be achieved through the Bottled-up program.

-So why would we disagree with powerlessness when Alanon supports it?
+So why would we disagree with Alanon and powerlessness?

 The concept of powerlessness is a double-edged sword.
 On the one hand although it can clear partners of any guilt, it can greatly limit what they feel they can do and leave them helpless and hopeless to affect their own lives.
 Also, importantly, it flies in the face of all the principles of social psychology.